-In 2003 theatre producer Sir Cameron Mackintosh's company Delfont Mackintosh Theatres bought the freehold of the Queen's Theatre and the Gielgud Theatre and in 2003 he announced plans to completely refurbish and re-model both theatres and include a new 500 seat studio theatre to be called The Sondheim Theatre, in honour of the American musical theatre writer Stephen Sondheim.
-The plan is to provide a shared foyer fronting onto Shaftesbury Avenue and to be located between both exisitng theatres.
-The Stalls and Dress Circle of The Queen's Theatre would be extended while the Upper Circle would be removed to make way for the new Sondheim Theatre at the top of the building.
+In 1999 theatre producer Sir Cameron Mackintosh's company Delfont Mackintosh Theatres bought the freehold of the Queen's Theatre and the Gielgud Theatre and in 2003 he announced plans to completely refurbish and re-model both theatres and include a new 500 seat studio theatre to be called The Sondheim Theatre, in honour of the American musical theatre writer Stephen Sondheim.
+The plan was to provide a shared foyer fronting onto Shaftesbury Avenue and to be located between both existing theatres.
+The Stalls and Dress Circle of the Queen's Theatre would be extended while the Upper Circle would be removed to make way for the new Sondheim Theatre at the top of the building.
 Designed by Renton, Howard, Wood and Levin Architects (RHWL), the frontage of the Queens Theatre would have been demolished and replaced by a facade matched from the original to mirror the Gielgud Theatre, with the new Sondheim Theatre located on the roof of the Queen's Theatre behind the restored and re-created Edwardian facade.
 Unfortunately, despite a blaze of publicity, including a display at the Victoria and Albert Theatre Museum, the scheme was quietly dropped a few years later.
 The long running musical Les Miserables transferred to the Queen's Theatre on 3 April 2004 from its previous home, the Palace Theatre, a couple of hundred metres up Shaftesbury Avenue, and the musical continues to play here today.